Bloomberg makes debate, will face rivals for 1st time in Las Vegas

 “I’m going to get a chance to debate him on everything from redlining to stop and frisk to a whole range of other things,” Biden told reporters last week.

-The poll released Tuesday shows Sanders leading in the Democratic primary contest, at 31% support nationally.
-After Bloomberg at 19%, Biden is at 15%, Warren at 12%, Klobuchar at 9% and Buttigieg at 8%.
-Steyer is at 2%, and Rep. Tulsi Gabbard is at less than 1%, with 5% undecided.
+The poll released Tuesday shows Sanders leading in the Democratic primary contest, at 31 percent support nationally.
+After Bloomberg at 19 percent, Biden is at 15 percent, Warren at 12 percent, Klobuchar at 9 percent and Buttigieg at 8 percent.
+Steyer is at 2 percent, and Rep. Tulsi Gabbard is at less than 1 percent, with 5 percent undecided.

 The telephone survey of 527 Democrats and Democratic-leaning independents was conducted by the Marist Poll at the Marist Institute for Public Opinion.
 It has a margin of error of plus or minus 5.4 percentage points.